yungyuc/nsdhw_24au/project/Sean20405/README.rst

 I/O
 ---

--  Input (needed): An array-like object to be convolved and an array-like kernel.
+-  Input (needed): An target to be convolved and a kernel.
+Both input would be list or numpy array.
 The dimension of both inputs should be 2
--  Output: An array-like object
+-  Output: A numpy array

 Parameters (optional)
 ---------------------